navadeep-chalasani/survey-form/README.md

 live demo http://navadeep-chalasani.github.io/survey-form

-Clone or download the repo
+Clone or download the repo and run below commands on command line

-run

-npm install
+1. npm install

-npm run build
+2. npm run build

 go to the root folder where html file is located